rubyferdianto/SkillsMatch.AI/README.md

 ## � Career Profiles System

-SkillMatch.AI features a comprehensive career profiles management system that allows users to create, manage, and optimize their professional profiles for better job matching.
+SkillsMatch.AI features a comprehensive career profiles management system that allows users to create, manage, and optimize their professional profiles for better job matching.

 ### 🌟 Profile Management Features